 During the verification process where the result are not within their tolerable range.
 We can adjust the meter by performing below procedure.
 This is applicable to both ORP and pH settings.

 Check the video below on how to adjust.
-It is presented using a buffer solution but the procedure for accessing the EASY CAL is the same.
+It is presented using a buffer solution, a wet calibration, but the procedure for accessing the EASY CAL is the same.

 For the complete details of adjustment procedure including the use of pH buffer solution, you may check the GF Signet pH/ORP meter manufacturer’s manual.